 Just two weeks prior to filming his remarks, Dr. Edney had a patient “that very scenario happened to, and in the interim she relapsed on methamphetamine trying hard not to go back to heroin.”

 Beyond these direct patient harms, health plans’ prior authorization programs operate behind the curtain, with neither physicians nor the general public having insight into how requirements may be impacting care.
-In most cases, access to data that shows just how often a particular company approves treatment or how long it typically takes a company to process a request are not available.
+In most cases, access to data that shows just how often a particular company approves treatment or how long it typically takes a company to process a request is not available.
 This information is critical in holding insurers accountable for their prior authorization processes.

 In a nutshell, insurers must be more transparent with physicians and patients about their prior authorization requirements.
 They also must compile, share statistics and report data about decisions that the company makes regarding prior authorization.